Immigration Requirements

 - Form I-20 (sign the form under Item 11) or Form DS-2019 (sign the form at the bottom of page 1)

-- Financial evidence that shows you have sufficient funds to cover your tuition and living expenses.
+- Financial supporting documents that shows you have sufficient funds to cover your tuition and living expenses.
+These should be the same documents (or updated versions) you submitted to the International Office for the issuance of the Form I-20 or Form DS-2019.

-- I-901 Payment Confirmation of the SEVIS fee.
+- I-901 Payment Confirmation/Receipt of the SEVIS fee.

 - DS-160 Form Nonimmigrant Visa Application confirmation page.